 CIE International GCSE (IGCSE) German (0525)

-The Speaking examination will be taken in April of the Year 11, and the other tests during the main examination period.
+The Speaking examination will be taken in April of Year 11, and the other tests during the main examination period; Listening, Reading and Writing exams are based on everyday materials pupils will encounter in the foreign country.

 For pupils who have already reached a high level of German, there will be the opportunity to study for the CEFR DaF examinations.